Accessible Word Document Guidelines

 • Ensure sufficient spacing between paragraphs

-• Run Word Accessibility Checker before sharing your document
+• Run Word Accessibility Checker before sharing your document.
+To utilize the checker, click on the Review tab and the Check Accessibility.

 Additional Tips